tqtezos/assets.tqtezos.com/docs/experimental/ticket-auction.md

 #### Bob

-Bob originates his nft wallet and sets himself as the admin
+Bob originates his NFT wallet and sets himself as the admin

 ```sh
 $ tezos-client originate contract nft-wallet-bob transferring 0 from bob \